 The proper safe disposal of these medications is imperative to keeping our communities and environment safe.
 For your convenience in disposing of unwanted prescriptions and over-the-counter medicine, three CVS drop boxes have been placed in three different locations throughout Waukesha County.
 They are located at the Waukesha County Sheriff’s Office, Pewaukee City Hall and the Village of Sussex Village Hall.

 There are no municipal recycling drop-off sites in Waukesha County that accept electronics or appliances from Genesee residents.

-- John’s Disposal will accept ALL types and sizes of tvs from Genesee residents, but there is a fee.
+- John’s Disposal will accept ALL types and sizes of TV's from Genesee residents.
 You must call first to arrange for a pickup.
-(262-473-4700)
+262-473-4700

 - Waukesha County has contracted with 2 private companies for a special e-waste and appliance collection event on the 2nd Saturday of every month, open to any County resident with proof of residency.
 The hours are 9am-noon, and the location rotates between various Waukesha County communities.There is no charge to drop off appliances or electronics with the exception of TVs and CRT computer monitors.
 There is a flat charge of $25.00 per TV (all types & sizes are accepted) and $10.00 per CRT computer monitor.
 (Cash only).
 Visit the Waukesha County website for the collection schedule and more information.